In New Zealand, the principal forms of incorporated business organisations are the following.

 The Companies Act expressly permits directors, when exercising powers or performing duties, to rely on reports, statements, financial data, professional and expert advice, and other information provided by others (including employees, professional advisers and experts) whom the director reasonably believes to be competent in the relevant area, and by fellow directors or committees on which the director did not serve in relation to matters within those directors’ or committees’ designated authority.
 In each case, the director must act in good faith, have no knowledge that such reliance is unwarranted and make proper inquiry where the need for inquiry is indicated by the circumstances.

 Case law indicates that this section does not excuse directors who rely solely on others and pay no mind to the reports or advice that are delivered to them.
-In the context of financial accounts, directors must have an understanding of basic accounting concepts and an intelligent oversight of the business’ affairs such that they can review the financial accounts placed before them and single out obvious discrepancies.
+In the context of financial accounts, directors must have an understanding of basic accounting concepts and an intelligent oversight of the business’ affairs such that they can review the financial accounts placed before them and identify obvious discrepancies.

 While directors’ duties are not owed directly to creditors, Sections 135 and 136 respectively require directors to consider whether the company’s business is being carried on in a way that is likely to create a substantial risk of serious loss to creditors and whether the company will be able to perform the obligations that it proposes to incur.